 FIFTH LESSON: RETURNING TO THE SOURCE

 Appearing at the bend of a winding road is Healdsburg, one of the ten smallest towns in the United States.
-It’s out of this sort of pleasant and safe, manicured boutique world where an almost unreal European-style residence rises up.
 We pinch ourselves to make sure we’re not dreaming as we gaze upon this beautiful mansion with its breathtaking hints of marble, Louis XV chairs, and armoires adorned with wistful designs.
 Owned by Bill and Carol Foley, Les Mars is an enclave of otherworldliness astray amid plush cushions, damask fabrics and Italian linens.
 There are 18th and 19th-century antiques, ancient engravings, mattresses incredibly thick, as well as a few touches of modernity here and there.
-But above all, it is the careful attention of the staff, agilely working around the mansion’s sixteen rooms, that is the most impressive.
-Les Mars is a moment in time, a surprising pause that has succeeded in taking a different course while also respecting the past.
+But above all, it is the careful attention of the staff, agilely working around the mansion’s sixteen rooms.

 SIXTH LESSON: PLAYING WITH PERFECTION